32 Credits | 1 Year

 Northwood Tech's welding instructors have extensive occupational experience and education.
 They bring real-world knowledge to the classroom to ensure that graduates leave with a solid foundation to start their career in the welding industry.

 For your convenience, you can take Welding at any one of Northwood Tech's four locations.
-The New Richmond and Superior campuses offer both a daytime and evening option for the Welding program.
+The New Richmond campus offers both a daytime and evening option for the Welding program.

 Students are taught welding skills and theory, fabrication, layout, print reading, welding symbols, math and welding codes based on the American Welding Society Skill Standards.